 7. Sun Exposure

 Apart from two wide structures offering shade from the sun, there is no other shade on the Horseshoe Bend hike.
-Even though the hike is 15 minutes each way, prepare to be exposed in the sun for at least 45 minutes – 1 hour.
+Even though the hike is 15 minutes each way, prepare to be exposed to the sun for at least 45 minutes – 1 hour.
 This may seem like a short period of time, but heat exhaustion can set in quickly.
 A carefree situation can suddenly become a dangerous one.

 8. What to Bring